Efficiency East Midlands Partnership Grows

 • ACIS Group

 • Derwent Living

 • LHA Asra Group

 • Mansfield District Council

 • Nottingham Community Housing Association

 • Rykneld Homes

 • South Derbyshire District Council

-Working to strict service level agreements (SLA’s), the company will ensure rapid response times and the quality delivery of its services to the consortiums members.
+Working to strict service level agreements (SLAs), the company will ensure rapid response times and the quality delivery of its services to the consortium members.
 Additional commitments include the employment and training of local people, something the Company has been committed to over the past several years.

-A comprehensive Employment and Skills Plan (ESP) has been prepared in conjunction with our approved training partner, ConstructionSkills, which will include for the recruitment and training of many young adults in the form of 2 year Apprenticeships, along with additional resources for NVQ training, to ensure all our employees benefit from continual professional development.
+A comprehensive Employment and Skills Plan (ESP) has been prepared in conjunction with our approved training partner, ConstructionSkills, which will include the recruitment and training of many young adults in the form of 2-year Apprenticeships, along with additional resources for NVQ training, to ensure all our employees benefit from continual professional development.